Archaeologists have been visiting the walls on Armstrong Mountain since at least the 1970s when the last survey was conducted.

 Like many other scholars, I tend to agree with Olafson, Inghram, and McMichael: the origin of the walls may never be known, unless some pioneer in the field comes forth with new information.

-Perhaps in years to come our understanding of the cultures that inhabited the region in ancient times will come to be understood.
-For now, these walls at least attest to the fact that humans inhabited the mountains here for eons before the arrival of Europeans and that their intentions appear to have been as ceremonial as the Eqyptian pyramids and Mesoamerican ruins.
+Perhaps in years to come, our understanding of the cultures that inhabited the region in ancient times will deepen.
+For now, these walls attest that humans inhabited the mountains here for eons before the arrival of Europeans and that their intentions appear to have been as ceremonial as those of the Egyptian pyramids and Mesoamerican ruins.

 Think you’ve found an archaeological site?
 Here’s what to do next